Fate Rewinder: Clock Hands

 The main antagonistic faction of Fate Rewinder.
-A notorious criminal organization with unauthorized access to time travel technology, the "Clock Hands" (時空犯罪組織-クロックハンズ, Jikū hanzai soshiki kurokkuhanzu) deploys its agents across time and space to spread chaos and destruction as much as possible, often clashing with the Rewinders trying to undo the damage caused by the organization on top of their usual objectives.
+A notorious criminal organization with unauthorized access to time travel technology, the "Clock Hands" (Jikū Hanzai Soshiki Kurokkuhanzu) deploys its agents across time and space to spread chaos and destruction as much as possible, often clashing with the Rewinders trying to undo the damage caused by the organization on top of their usual objectives.
 Additionally, each of them is obliged to interfere with Chrono specifically on sight, trying to prevent him from solving "Case 999" for an unknown reason.

 Each member of Clock Hands are commonly called and ranked by their designation based on the "12-hour" clock motif, with those holding a lesser hour being the strongest.